 At the conclusion of World War II, Henry returned to Binghamton and the company prospered.
 Cook Brothers added major vendor lines, increased its marketing efforts and entered a new facility in 1959.

-In 2004, Cook Brothers, recognizing a need in the marketplace for brake products that exceed original equipment quality at a lower price, took another bold step and established its own brand of brake products marketed under the name of RoadWolf.
+In 2004, Cook Brothers, recognizing a need in the marketplace for brake products that exceeded original equipment quality at a lower price, took another bold step and established its own brand of brake products marketed under the name of RoadWolf.

 Henry B. Cook, Jr.: President